astro-fusion/astro-blogs/20_Transit/04_Mercury_Transit/200406_Mercury_transit_6th_House_from_natal_moon.md

 ---
-title: 'Mercury transit 6th House from natal moon'
+title: Mercury transit 6th House from natal moon
 description: |
   Mercury's transit through the 6th house from the natal Moon is favorable, bringing success, financial gains, and victory over enemies.
 The individual may experience a rise in status, improved health, and general happiness, with potential for recognition and success in endeavors.
 pubDate: '2024-09-19'